 Digitrax gives a one year Warranty against manufacturing defects for this product.
 All decoders are 100% tested before shipping.
 Exercise caution during installation to avoid cost of a non-warranty return.
-Best practice is to bench-test a new decoder functionality before installation.
+Best practice is to bench-test a new decoder functionality as possible before installation.
+There are no user points for soldering wires directly onto this decoder, and doing so will void warranty.
+Mechanical damage to the decoder during install will void warranty.